ProjectTako/ffxi-addons/equipviewer/README.md

 Commands:
 equipviewer pos[ition] x y - Moves the equipment overlay to the desired location.
+equipviewer opacity number - sets the opacity of the font object.
+0 = transparent, 1 = opaque. equipviewer scale number - sets the scale of the icons and background, deftault = 1.0 equipviewer showammo - toggles it showing ammo count when the ammo amount > 1

 To use:
 The addon uses a dependency injection model to allow the core logic and work to be in a shared file that both the Windower and Ashita version uses.
 This allows any major changes that happen to be done in a single file without having to update a version for both applications.